UncleSam89/musixmatch/README.md

 - Play it!
 Select the words in the right order (if the selection is correct it will become green).
 You'll get a +1 for each correct word and a -1 for each wrong word
 - At the end you will see your score and elapsed time

 WARNING :- The API requests are made with a simple HTTP GET method.
-Apple forbids to its application to use this kind of procedure for most REST API's.
+Apple forbids this kind of procedure in the deployment fase; you can use it only in the development fase at your own risk.
 This is a simple test-game on the API possibilities made in few days, it's barely a prototype.

 For further information about Musixmatch and its API visit the link below